 The Hawai'i deep-set longline fishery operates under the 3-year ITS in the 2014 Biological Opinion in regards to all marine mammals protected under the ESA, which includes humpback whales, sperm whales, and the MHI insular DPS of false killer whales (Table 71).
 NMFS began monitoring the Hawai'i deep-set longline fishery ITS in Quarter 3 of 2014 and uses a rolling 3-year period to track incidental take.
 NMFS always uses the date of the interaction for tracking marine mammal interactions against the ITS, regardless of when the vessel returns to port.
-In the PIRO Observer Program Quarterly and Annual Reports, NMFS bases the percent observer coverage on vessel departures and bases the marine mammal interactions on vessel arrivals.
-For this reason, the number of quarterly or annual marine mammal interactions counted against an ITS may vary from those reported on the Observer Program's quarterly and annual reports.
+In the PIRO Observer Program Quarterly and Annual Reports, NMFS bases the percent observer coverage on vessel departures and bases the marine mammal interactions counted against an ITS may vary from those reported on the Observer Program's quarterly and annual reports.
 NMFS uses M&SI determinations under the MMPA to calculate marine mammal mortality rates.
-Take for these three species are still under the 3year ITS at this time.
+Take for these three species are still under the 3-year ITS at this time.